-- Find the three brain cards and use them to make 3 piles:
+- Find the three brain cards and use them to make three piles:

-- Shuffle the cards, answer side down, and deal yourself 24.
+- Shuffle the cards, answer side down, and deal yourself 24 cards.

 - Put the rest of the cards away.
 You can play this game multiple times and get a different set of cards each time.

-- Read the top card and decide which of the 3 piles you should put it on.
+- Read the top card and decide which of the three piles you should put it on.

 - Keep going until you have sorted all 24 cards.

-- Put all the cards with a smiley brain on them in a pile on your right side – you got these correct, they are already part of your MBE inventory.
+- Put all the cards with a Smiley brain on them in a pile to your right – you got these correct.
+They are already part of your MBE inventory.

-- Look for all cards with a sad brain on them and read the answers.
-Put them in a pile on your left hand side.
-These are things that you can work at removing from your practice.
+- Look for all cards with a Sad brain on them and read the answers.
+Put them in a pile on to your left.
+These are things that you can work on removing from your practice.

 - Now turn over your Sad brain pile and look at the answers.